Roller locked: Mechanism

-When the gun is fired, the barrel, slide and locking piece (right side of picture) will move backwards a short distance, while the locking piece will be stopped by a tab on the frame, shown on the left with a stick pointing out the mating surface.
+When the gun is fired, the barrel, slide, and locking piece (right side of picture) will move backward a short distance, while the locking piece will be stopped by a tab on the frame, shown on the left with a stick pointing out the mating surface.

 With the locking piece stopped by the tab, the rollers will continue rearward with the slide, until they reach the recessed portion of the locking piece.
-The rollers will then be allowed to move inward, and will release from their indentations in the slide releasing the slide from the barrel.
+The rollers will then be allowed to move inward and release from their indentations in the slide, releasing the slide from the barrel.

 At about the same time, the barrel will be stopped by the locking piece.
-Momentum will carry the slide back against the pressure of the recoil spring where extraction and feeding a fresh cartridge happen similarly to other designs.
+Momentum will carry the slide back against the pressure of the recoil spring where extraction and feeding of a fresh cartridge happen similarly to other designs.

 As the slide moves forward, the locking piece maintains outward pressure on the rollers.
 When the recesses in the slide are positioned with the rollers, the locking piece will push them out into the recesses and move forward, locking the barrel to the slide again, the barrel and slide will move forward a small amount and stop.
 Unlike a standard Browning short-recoil action, there is no tipping of the barrel during operation.